The costly truth about your old furnace

 October 9, 2020

-Heating likely accounts for half the energy you use in your home1, so what you don’t know about your furnace could be costing you.
-A lot.
+Heating likely accounts for more than half the energy you use in your home1, so what you don’t know about your furnace could be costing you—a lot.

-Many homes in B.C. still have older, inefficient furnaces and a good portion of homeowners are unaware.
-We conducted a survey of 6,000 residential customers in B.C.2 and found that more than 40 per cent of homes heated with a gas furnace were using a mid- or standard-efficiency model.
-A further 17 per cent of people didn’t know the efficiency of their home’s furnace.
+Many homes in B.C. still have older, less efficient furnaces, and a good portion of homeowners don’t actually know how efficient their furnace is.
+We conducted a survey of nearly 5,000 residential customers in B.C.2 and found that 30 per cent of homes heated with a gas furnace were using a low or mid-efficiency model.
+A further 16 per cent of people didn’t know the efficiency of their home’s furnace.

 Mid-efficiency gas furnaces are common in homes built between 1990 and 2010.
-These are significantly better at 78 to 82 per cent efficiency, but that still leaves at least two of your 10 good apples tossed into the compost heap.
+These are significantly better at 78 to 82 per cent efficiency, but that still throws at least two of your 10 good apples on the compost heap.

-In contrast, high-efficiency furnaces are 95 to 98 per cent efficient and now mandated for new construction and furnace replacements.
+In contrast, high-efficiency furnaces are 95 to 98 per cent efficient and are now required for new construction projects and furnace replacements.

 Rebates make it easier to save energy and money